AlaskaAirlines/WC-Generator/util/auroMigrate.md

 curl https://raw.githubusercontent.com/AlaskaAirlines/WC-Generator/master/util/auroMigrate.sh -o ~/.auroMigrate.sh
 ```

+Even if you have installed this before, it's good to reinstall to ensure you have the latest version.

 The next step is to add a reference to this file in either your `~/.bash_profile` or `~/.bashrc` file.

 ```